What's new in Microsoft Defender ATP

 You can now allow or block URLs/domains using your own threat intelligence.

 You now have the option to consult with Microsoft Threat Experts from several places in the portal to help you in the context of your investigation.

 The Connected applications page provides information about the Azure AD applications connected to Microsoft Defender ATP in your organization.

 The API explorer makes it easy to construct and perform API queries, test and send requests for any available Microsoft Defender ATP API endpoint.

 Tamper Protection settings using Intune

-You can now turn Tamper Protection on (or off) for your organization in the Microsoft 365 Device Management portal (Intune).
+You can now turn Tamper Protection on (or off) for your organization in the Microsoft 365 Device Management Portal (Intune).

-The Microsoft Defender ATP evaluation lab is designed to eliminate the complexities of machine and environment configuration so that you can focus on evaluating the capabilities of the platform, running simulations, and seeing the prevention, detection, and remediation features in action.
+The Microsoft Defender ATP evaluation lab is designed to eliminate the complexities of device and environment configuration so that you can focus on evaluating the capabilities of the platform, running simulations, and seeing the prevention, detection, and remediation features in action.